Brand Names: Iopidine

 Apraclonidine reduces the amount of fluid in the eye, which decreases pressure inside the eye.

-Apraclonidine ophthalmic is used to treat or prevent high pressure inside the eye caused by certain types of eye surgery or procedures.
+Apraclonidine ophthalmic (for the eyes) is used short term to treat or prevent high pressure inside the eye.

 Apraclonidine ophthalmic may also be used for other purposes not listed in this medication guide.